josdejong/mathjs/README.md

 - Easily extensible with new functions and constants.
 - Powerful and easy to use.

-\* Note: arrays, and matrices are to be implemented.
+\* Note: arrays and matrices are to be implemented.

 ## Install

-Math.js can be installed via [npm](https://npmjs.org/).
+Math.js can be installed with [npm](https://npmjs.org/).

     npm install mathjs